Hackerscolonyofficial/HCO-Prank/README.md

 cloudflared tunnel --url http://127.0.0.1:8080
 ```

-> Send the generated link to the target.
-Once opened, the prank will begin instantly.
+📌 _This will generate a public link like `https://xyz.trycloudflare.com` — send that link to the target._

 ---